LesFruitsDefendus/saskatoon-ng/doc/setup/manual-install.md

 ## Loading sample data (fixtures)

 This is optional, but you can load some sample data (e.g. some personnel and harvest records) to play with Saskatoon.

-_Note: A Redis server must be run in the background. `EMAIL_HOST` in the `.env` file need be configured properly or specified as empty string._

 To load all sample data from the fixtures:
 ```